Szerwigi1410/open-any/README.md

 ## Default Handler (vim by default)
 - Any other file extension not listed above

 > **NOTE:** **Open-any** currently does not support user-defined file extensions but im working on it.
-If you REALY need more extensions you can modify the source code and feel free to
+If you REALY need more extensions you can modify the source code and feel free to contribute!